 Consult Professionals

-Remember, a smart scale provides estimations and trends.
+a smart scale provides estimations and trends.
 For precise medical diagnoses or personalized health plans, always consult with healthcare professionals, dietitians, or certified fitness trainers.
 They can interpret your smart scale data within the context of your overall health and provide tailored advice.

 FAQ: Your Smart Scale Questions Answered